-That anyone would feel comfortable chopping down such rare and iconic trees to clear a path for vehicles where there was no road is unconscionable.
-The way humans sometimes behave when they believe no one will hold them accountable is beyond my ability to comprehend.
-For now, I am heartbroken for Joshua Tree — but I plan to return to the desert soon to document the aftermath of the darker realities of human nature, as well as the beautiful resilience of the American desert that has taught me so much about life itself.
+The idea that anyone would feel comfortable chopping down such rare and iconic trees to clear a path for their vehicles is unconscionable.
+The way humans sometimes behave when they believe no one will hold them accountable is beyond my grasp.
+For now, I am heartbroken for Joshua Tree — but I plan to return to the desert soon to document the aftermath of the darker realities of human nature and the beautiful resilience of the American desert.
+It has taught me so much about life itself.

 A couple of months ago, I was commissioned by Los Angeles model/actor Julian Zambrano to photograph an important transformation — the first cutting of his long, beloved hair in years.
 We decided to celebrate the moment in an homage to Patrick Demarchelier’s beautiful photographs of Karlie Kloss’s famous haircut.